My Heart Can't Beat Unless You Tell It To: Plot

-Later, one of the teenage boys who found Thomas' note comes to the house while Jessie is away looking for a fresh body.
-Thomas invites him in and tries to connect with the boy by offering him blood to drink and playing a game that involves guessing the release year of songs Thomas plays on the piano.
-When Dwight enters the kitchen and discovers the boy, Dwight threatens him but is unable to kill him.
-Hearing Jessie return with a new victim, Dwight shoves the boy into a closet and orders him to be quiet.
-When Jessie finds him within the closet the boy stabs her with a kitchen knife and flees.
-Although bleeding heavily, Jessie orders Dwight to pursue and kill the boy.
+Turner, one of the teenagers who found the note, comes to the house while Jessie is away looking for a victim.
+Thomas invites him in and tries to connect with him by playing a guessing game involving the release year of songs Thomas plays on the piano, and offering him blood to drink.
+When Dwight enters the kitchen and discovers Turner, Dwight threatens him with a knife, but is about to let him go when he hears Jessie returning home with a new victim and pushes Turner into a closet, ordering him to be quiet.
+When Jessie hears him and opens the closet door over Dwight's pleas not to, Turner stabs her with a kitchen knife and flees.
+Although bleeding heavily, Jessie orders Dwight to pursue and kill Turner.
+Thomas goes to her side as she pulls out the knife and bleeds to death in the bathtub, exhorting him to take her blood and apologizing for being mean to him.

-Dwight finds the boy but spares him.
-He returns home to find Jessie dead in the bathtub and Thomas consuming her blood.
-Dwight forces Thomas out of the bathroom and locks him in a room with the dead man Jessie had brought back earlier.
-Dwight then buries Jessie in an outdoor grave.
+Dwight finds Turner, but spares his life and drives him back home to his single father, warning him not to return.
+Dwight goes back home to find Jessie dead in the bathtub and Thomas consuming her blood.
+Enraged, Dwight hits Thomas and locks him in a room with Jessie's last victim.
+Dwight buries Jessie, then washes the store of blood down the sink and throws the bucket away.

 In the morning, Dwight packs his things and tells Thomas he is leaving and never coming back.
-Soon he has a change of heart after seeing a happy family at the diner.
-Back at home, Thomas apologizes for his role in Jessie's death and the two brothers embrace and cry together.
+After seeing a happy family at a diner, he has a change of heart.
+Dwight returns home and finds Thomas under a blanket.
+Thomas apologizes for his role in Jessie's death, and the brothers embrace and cry together.
 Thomas then asks Dwight to remove the cardboard covering the window.
-Dwight does so, and Thomas is killed.
+Dwight does this, weeping as sunlight fills the room.

-Alone, Dwight drives across the country and finally arrives at a beach, where he stands on the rocks above the water and smiles.
+Alone, Dwight drives across the country and stops at a jetty.
+Immersed in thought, he stands looking over the water.